-Standards 5.3-5.6.
-Those plans should be documented in your cancer committee minutes and will be reviewed at site visits in 2023, 2024, and 2025.
-Sites should start synoptic operative documentation for compliance with Standards 5.3-5.6 by January 1, 2023.
+In 2022, programs were required to document their final plan for implementing Standards 5.3-5.6 at their institution.
+Plans will be reviewed at site visits in 2023, 2024, and 2025.
+Sites were required to start synoptic operative documentation for compliance with Standards 5.3-5.6 on January 1, 2023.
 Assessment of operative reports will begin with site visits in 2024, which will review operative reports from 2023.
 The CSSP has developed an Overview of Compliance Requirements & Site Visit Process which further details compliance requirements for Standards 5.3-5.8 and the site visit process.

 Can amended/addended reports meet the requirements of the CoC Operative Standards?
 While not recommended, amended or addended operative reports can meet the requirements of Standards 5.3-5.6.
 Likewise, amended or addended pathology reports can meet the requirements of Standards 5.7 and 5.8; however, reports should only be corrected when the change will affect clinical care.
+All the required elements and responses must be included in the operative report of record.

 Which date is used to determine case eligibility for the CoC Operative Standards?
 The date of the operative report (for Standards 5.3 through 5.6) or pathology report (for Standards 5.7 and 5.8) is used to determine whether a case is eligible for review for one of the CoC Operative Standards.